Updated: May 31

 Please be aware that businesses and private cultural institutions are allowed to make their own requirements regarding face masks, shields, COVID Certificates etc.

 Remember to double-check the requirements from your airline

-Please be aware that the airlines might have additional requirements, especially when transferring on your way to Denmark.
+Please be aware that the airlines might have additional or different requirements, especially if you are transferring on your way to Denmark.
+Always make sure you comply with the requirements of your airline, or you might risk being rejected at the gate.
 See the following websites for more:

 Date of birth

 Date of completion: dates of the 1st and 2nd jabs (for a vaccination process requiring 2 jabs) as well as date of revaccination if one has been received.